Smart Grids Data Analysis: A Systematic Mapping Study: SMS Results

-\subsection{RQ4.
+\subsection{RQ2.
 Which are the reported most used techniques in the identified sub-domains?}

-The techniques used in each article and category, are mapped in Table \ref{tbl:techniques-mapping}.
-There is a huge amount of techniques that are used in all the studies.
-To simplify the readability of the table, we summarized the techniques appearing in more articles at the beginning with indication of the number of papers in which they are appearing.
+The techniques used in each article and category are mapped in Table \ref{tbl:techniques-mapping}, while a description of the main techniques with some examples of application in SGs are in Table \ref{tbl:sg-techniques-examples}.
+Overall, there is a huge variety of techniques reported in all the studies.

 K-means clustering, together with other clustering techniques such as fuzzy c-means clustering, and hierarchical clustering, are the most applied techniques in the \textit{C1.
-Customer profiling} category.
-This is understandable, as most of the studies deal with the definitions of power consumption profiles for customers.
+Customer profiling} category, as most of the studies deal with the definitions of power consumption profiles for customers.
 Machine learning techniques such as SVM are also widely applied.

-Autoregressive forecasting models and integrated moving average models are the most applied techniques for \textit{C2. energy output forecasting}, since the articles are mainly focused on solving regression problems.
+Integrated Moving Average (ARIMA) models are the most applied techniques for \textit{C2. energy output forecasting}, since the articles are mainly focused on solving regression problems.

 K-means clustering, and other clustering algorithms are popular in \textit{C3. events analysis} category, as the main focus is on clustering events streams.

 Hidden Markov Model (HMM), Support Vector Machines (SVM), k-Nearest Neighbour (k-NN), and Multilayer Perceptrons (MLP) Neural Networks are most used for \textit{C4. load segregation}, mostly for NIALM applications.